Winipedia/pyrig/docs/cicd-continuous-integration.md

 | `step_protect_repository()` | Run `uv run pyrig protect-repo` |
 | `step_build_wheel()` | Run `uv build` |
 | `step_publish_to_pypi()` | Run `uv publish` |

+### Type Checking Strategy

+pyrig uses a dual type checking approach:

+- **ty** — A modern, fast type checker that provides quick feedback
+- **mypy** — The established standard for Python type checking (strict mode)

+Both type checkers run as part of the pre-commit hooks in CI.
+This ensures maximum type safety and helps catch different categories of type errors.

+> **Future Direction:** We plan to transition to using only `ty` once it matures further.
+For now, both type checkers are maintained to provide comprehensive type coverage during `ty`'s early development phase.

 ## Customizing Workflows